 The Freedom of Information Act 2000 came into force on 1 January 2005, allowing the public new rights of access to information held by the Council .

 The Act gives you the right to request information from the Council.
 It is intended to promote a culture of openness and accountability and, therefore, create a better understanding of how we carry out our duties, make decisions and provide services to the public.
 Requests must be responded to within 20 working days.
 The Council will send you an acknowledgement letter once a request has been received to inform you of this deadline.
+Requests must be responded to within 20 working days and the Council will send you an acknowledgement letter once a request has been received to inform you of this deadline.
 For more, please see the Council's Freedom of Information Policy: